 This plan identifies the items to be procured, the contracts used in support of the project, the contract approval process, and decision criteria.
 It serves as a good start to putting procurement processes in order.
 Put to proper use, a procurement management plan helps lower overall procurement costs and supports smoother business operations.

 Furthermore, a procurement management plan defines the following:

-- Things to be procured with justification statements and timelines
+- Things to be procured with justification statements and project timelines

 - Types of contracts to be used in the project